gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-2.markdown

 <script src="https://gist.github.com/773130.js"> </script>

 And all my tests are passing.
-However, that count_summary function on the controller isn't really as clean as I would like, so I refactor it to be:
+However, that countSummary function on the controller isn't really as clean as I would like, so I refactor it to be:

 <script src="https://gist.github.com/773134.js"> </script>